epam/syndicate-rule-engine/deployment/aws-ami/docs/provisioning-via-AWS-CloudFormation.md

 - **AWS Subnet id:** сhoose a subnet to launch the instance in;
 - **AWS Security groups ids:** specify security groups to be attached to the instance.
 By default, the following ports are used: 80 (Defect dojo), 8085 (API), 9000 (Minio API).
-Consider opening these ports if these services should be available outside the instance;
+Consider to select Security Group with the ports opened if these services should be available outside the instance;
 - **EC2 Instance Type:** choose a type for the instance;
 - **SSH Key pair name:** choose key pair.
 Make sure you have access to the selected key.